Glyphosate in RoundUp Weedkiller Linked to Non-Hodgkin’s Lymphoma

 Monsanto’s Ethical Violations

 Despite evidence of RoundUp’s link to increased cancer risk, Monsanto continues to market their popular product.
-Brent Wisner, a lawyer for Mr. Johnson, explained that jurors had seen internal company documents “proving that Monsanto has known for decades that glyphosate and specifically Roundup could cause cancer” and that the company “put consumer safety first over profits.”
+Brent Wisner, a lawyer for Mr. Johnson, explained that jurors had seen internal company documents “proving that Monsanto has known for decades that glyphosate and specifically Roundup could cause cancer” and that the company “put profits over consumer safety.”

 Company documents indicate Monsanto’s priority was to protect its image to the point of disregarding public safety.
 This included unethical practices, such as paying academic researchers to support positive reviews of glyphosate.

 Monsanto appears to have underhandedly attacked findings that linked glyphosate to cancer by the International Agency for Research and Cancer.
 The company reportedly paid an academic and proponent of genetically modified crops to publish an article under his trusted name, affirming the safety of glyphosate.
 The academic, Henry Miller, appears to have published a pre-written article by Monsanto as his own on Forbes.com.
 Forbes ultimately removed the content and terminated their relationship with Mr. Miller based on his violation of terms with the article.

 The corruption did not end there.
 In 2015, Monsanto attempted to publish propaganda through John Acquavella, an internal academic research author.
 Though he was funded by Monsanto, Acquavella wrote an email about the research stating, “I can’t be part of deceptive authorship…we call that ghostwriting, and it is unethical.”

 Monsanto made unconscionable efforts to push back against alarming studies showing RoundUp’s connection to cancer by publishing positive articles about it.